roasted japanese sweet potato sliced in half in a blue rectangle bowl

 2. At 375 F (190 C): for 50-65 minutes – produces a super sweet, buttery cheesecake-like texture with a crispy and caramelized outside

-3. Best baked naked or with ONLY foil (see below)
+3. Best baked naked or with only foil (see below)

 4. MY personal favourite: Baked at 325 F with foil, and then I reheat at 375 F naked.